BertilleT/classificrops/docs/source/Classification harmonization with Classificrops.rst

 =================================================
 Description
 ------------
-Classificrops is a tool able to convert one crops classification from an european country/region to the Indicative Crop Classification made by the FAO.
 To match 2 classes, the tool uses a function that compute similarity between 2 words based on the letters they contains.
 It is not semantic based.
 Thus, this tool is limited when it comes to match strings that need semantic interpretation.
 As a consequence, this tool is not able to automate fully the conversion from a classification to the ICC one, but at least to semi-automate it.